TheWebDev27/Calc-II-Honors-Project/part3.typ

 #set align(left)

-A few minutiae are left out for the sake of brevity, and the proof as a whole is far from airtight, but it succeeds in giving us a solid insight as to how the FTC can be argued from the angle of nonstandard analysis.
+A few minutiae are left out for the sake of brevity, and the proof as a whole is far from airtight, but it succeeds in giving us a solid insight as to how the fundamental theorem of calculus can be argued from the angle of nonstandard analysis.

 #pagebreak()